ROSbot 2 PRO - quick start

 In the ROSbot 2 PRO set, there is one USB-Ethernet card.

-- Plug in Ethernet adapter (included in set) to USB port in the rear panel.
+Plug in the Ethernet adapter (included in a set) to a USB port on the rear panel of the ROSbot.

-- Plug in one end of the Ethernet cable into your computer and another one to the adapter.
+Plug one end of the Ethernet cable into your computer and another one to the adapter.

-- To connect with ROSbot via ssh, type in your terminal application:
+To connect to the ROSbot via ssh, type in your terminal application:

 - In the terminal, type